arpxsecurity/Real-Time-Drowsiness-Detection-App/README.md

 Eye Aspect Ratio (EAR) based fatigue analysis Immediate alerts to warn the driver
 Lightweight and efficient processing
-Privacy-focused design with no data storage
+Privacy focused design with no data storage

 # Technologies Used :
 Python – Core programming language